paulmelki/paulmelki.github.io/reads.md

 permalink: /suggestedreads/
 ---

 In case you are looking for a novel to enjoy with a nice cup of tea, a book that will give you a new perspective on life and existence, or simply some scientific and philosophical resources, you can find here *some* of the books and essays that I have read and that I would recommend.
 This list is a project under construction, and will surely get longer as I advance in life.
-There are definitely many important books which deserve to be here but are not, because I have not read them yet.
+There are definitely many important works which deserve to be here but are not, because I have not read them yet.
+Following conventions, *titles of books are in italic* and "titles of essays are in quotations".

-If you read any of these books and wish to discuss them, feel free to contact me, we'll surely have a great conversation! :)
+If you read any of these works and wish to discuss them, feel free to contact me, we'll surely have a great conversation! :)

 &nbsp;